elvis-pan/elvis-pan.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: Selection of my projects.
+description: Some projects that I have worked on.
 nav: true
 ---